22Neves/devsite-docs/guides/nuvemshop/discounts-installment-payments.en.md

 3. In the list of payment methods, locate the Mercado Pago plugin and click on **Edit configuration**.
 4. Scroll to the bottom of the page and click on **More settings on the Mercado Pago website**.
 5. Find the payment method ----[mlm, mla, mpe, mco, mlu, mlc]---- "Checkout API" ------------ ----[mlb]---- "Checkout Transparente" ------------ and click on **Configure**.
-6. In this section, you can define the maximum number of installments that your customers can use when making a payment with ----[mlm, mla, mpe, mco, mlu, mlc]---- Checkout API ------------ ----[mlb]---- Checkout Transparente ------------.
+6. In this section, you can define the maximum number of installments that your customers can use when making a payment with ----[mlm, mla, mpe, mco, mlu, mlc]---- Checkout API. ------------ ----[mlb]---- Checkout Transparente. ------------

 ----[mlb]----
 ![discounts checkout-pro mlb](/images/nuvemshop/discounts-checkout-pro-mlb.png)